 2. Estimate how long it will take a colony to develop the planet they landed on and their civilization to the point where they can set off to colonize two new planets.
-You can assume they either start from scratch (a crash landing, for example) or start with all of the technological knowledge of the parent civilization.
-Keep in mind that the new planet may have to be terraformed, a new set of unmanned probes will have to be launched, and a confirmation signal from the probes received by the colony.
+Do they start from scratch (a crash landing, for example) or start with all of the technological knowledge of the parent civilization?
+The new planet may have to be terraformed, etc. and don't forget you have to send new probes!
 List separate stage of development for the colony and estimate how long each stage will last.
 Be as detailed as possible.